darkerror96/amateur-ems_json/README.md

 Employee Management System as a Java Application using Spring Tool Suite 4 as an IDE.

-Simple Java Application to understand Basic OOP concepts viz Inheritance, Polymorphism, Serializable, etc.
+Simple Java Application to understand Basic OOP concepts viz Inheritance, Polymorphism, etc.

 For all beginners, this is perfect repository to start-off with a java application describing Employee Management System in simple manner.
-I have used Serializable concept for data persistence.
+I have used GSON Library for converting Employee and Manager Java Object to JSON format and vice versa for data persistency.
 I have used Spring Tool Suite 4 as an IDE.

 For testing the application, you have to run the application on console/terminal.
 On the console/terminal, you will be asked to select choices to manage the Employees and Managers.
 I have added basic functionalities for managing the Employee viz.
-Create, Search, Update, Delete, Print Employee, Print Manager's Team, Save the current state, etc.
+Create, Search, Update, Delete, Print Employee, Print Manager's Team, Save the current state in JSON format, etc.

-NOTE: - Files are already initialized with unreal Employees and Managers Details.
+NOTE: - JSON Files are already initialized with unreal Employees and Managers Details.